lukastomasek/github-slideshow/_posts/0000-01-02-lukastomasek.md

 ---
 layout: slide
-title: "Welcome to our slide!"
+title: "Welcome to Lukas Tomasek's slide!"
 ---

 This is github lukastomasek slide